SovrynMatt/Nostr-Website-Button-Design/README.md

 # Nostr-Website-Button-Design
 Here are the high definition JPEG and SVG versions of my Nostr icon attempt.
 Maybe this icon will catch on and become a standard through social approval and bitcoin's network effect.
+Nostr is FOSS.
+And so are these nostr icon design attempts.
+Feel free to use them, copy/paste/save them, use them on your websites, use in memes and gifs.
+Have fun.
+Let me know so I can update this page. 👍🏻

 Purple Nostrich Icon: ![Nostrich HD jpeg copy 2](https://user-images.githubusercontent.com/99301796/219715119-8d2d017a-3a76-4f16-abc2-08f9ea0e985d.png)
 White Nostrich Icon: ![Nostrich_HD_jpeg](https://user-images.githubusercontent.com/99301796/219715723-ba82a200-d09f-45bc-904d-7f3136b279f6.jpg)